hindu-comm/weblogs/manasataramgini/2009/02/2009-02-02_another-wandering.md

 Feeling the presence of the sharva, bhava, ishAna.

 There we heard the sonorous music in apabhraMsha
-Lo\!
+Lo!
 We beheld a sammelana of praj\~nA-s of pretty smiles.
 In the joy of union they were singing vajra-gIti-s.
 In their midst were DAka-s observing the rite of buddhakapAla.